NixOS/nix.dev/source/tutorials/first-steps/ad-hoc-shell-environments.md

 There are three things going on here:

-1. `--run` executes the given [Bash](https://www.gnu.org/software/bash/) command within the Nix shell and exits when it's done.
+1. `--run` executes the given [Bash command](https://www.gnu.org/software/bash/manual/bash.html#Shell-Commands) within the environment created by Nix, and exits when it's done.

    You can use this with `nix-shell` whenever you want to quickly run a program you don't have installed on your machine.